 The $100 to $160 sweet spot is perfect for most people because modern metallurgy and manufacturing have created dependable knives at affordable prices — which means you get at least 80% of the performance you’d ever find in the top-shelf market.

 Modern improvements also mean a step up into the >$200 class gives you a ridiculously-awesome knife that would beat >$600 custom knives of just 20 years ago.
-So with the caveat that recommending one knife over another in the upgrade category is like choosing between 90’s Michael Jordan and present-day Lebron James, our picks for overall best field knife are the $350 Winkler Belt Knife and the $230 Spyderco Bushcraft.
+So with the caveat that recommending one knife over another in the upgrade category is like choosing between 90’s Michael Jordan and present-day Lebron James, our picks for overall best field knife are the $350 Winkler Belt Knife and the $27 Fiddleback Forge Duke.

 The Winkler Belt Knife was first introduced to the popular imagination in SEAL Team 6 member Mark Owen’s account of the raid that killed Osama bin Laden.
 If you can afford the price of entry, you can’t get a more thoroughly field-tested, hard-use modern knife than a Winkler fixed blade.
-Spyderco is a name that needs no introduction for knife nerds, and the Bushcraft fixed blade is this top-tier brand’s flagship field knife.
-The design and materials of the heirloom-quality Spyderco Bushcraft make it perfect for any and all survival needs, and its high-carbon blade will stand up to considerable abuse while keeping a keen edge.
+Fiddleback Forge is one of the best new makers of the past 15 years, and the Duke fixed blade is this brand’s flagship field knife.
+The design and materials of the heirloom-quality Duke make it perfect for any and all survival needs, and its S35VN steel is one of the toughest and most advanced stainlesses on the market.

 - Check local knife laws